Bachelor of Science in Cybersecurity Degree

 What Is a Bachelor of Science in Cybersecurity?

-Grand Canyon University’s (GCU) Bachelor of Science in Cybersecurity degree program was developed with industry guidance to produce highly skilled, well-equipped cybersecurity professionals.
-As an increasing number of cyberattacks and information security threats hit our nation, expert cybersecurity professionals are in significant demand by government agencies, defense firms, financial services and companies in a wide range of industries that handle private data.
+Grand Canyon University’s Bachelor of Science in Cybersecurity degree program was developed with industry guidance to produce highly skilled, well-equipped cybersecurity professionals.
+As an increasing number of cyberattacks and information security threats hit our nation, expert cybersecurity professionals are needed by government agencies, small businesses, financial services and institutions and companies in a wide range of industries that handle private data.1

-This on-campus or online program cybersecurity degree program responds to this strong industry demand by:
+This on-campus or online program cybersecurity degree program responds to industry needs by:

-- Exposing students to training and curriculum designed to prepare them for real-world situations
+- Exposing students to training and curriculum designed to prepare them for practical situations

 - Instructing students to prevent data breaches, protect against various types of cybercrime and address vulnerabilities